tyreer/json-dedupe/README.md

-# JSON Deduplication Tool
+# JSON Deduplication CLI

-A powerful command-line tool for deduplicating JSON records with comprehensive logging, validation, and performance optimization.
+A command-line tool for deduplicating JSON records with comprehensive logging, validation, and performance optimization.
 Built with TypeScript and Node.js.

 ## Features

-- **Smart Deduplication**: Removes duplicate records based on ID and email fields
+- **Deduplication**: Removes duplicate records based on ID and email fields
 - **Date-Based Resolution**: Prefers records with the newest date, with last-in-list tie-breaker
 - **Cross-Conflict Resolution**: Handles complex scenarios where records have both ID and email conflicts
 - **Comprehensive Validation**: Validates required fields, date formats, and data integrity